Jump Ahead To:

 Moving to a new city is always challenging.
 And a large part of that challenge is deciding where in that new city to put down roots.
 There are so many things to consider when weighing your options—neighborhood safety, quality of schools, house styles, convenience of the location—it all can be quite overwhelming.

-That’s why we’ve done the research, so you don’t have to.
+That’s why we’ve researched the best up and coming neighborhoods in Minneapolis for you, so you don’t have to.
 You’ve no doubt seen our Minneapolis City Guide, which includes a short section on a few of Minneapolis’s most popular neighborhoods.

 This list and our “Best Neighborhoods for Families in Minneapolis,” “Best Suburbs of Minneapolis,” and “Best Neighborhoods in Minneapolis” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.
 (And by way of introduction, we’re Bellhop—movers in Oklahoma and beyond.)

 Minneapolis’ metro area offers great schools, community events, arts, and shopping.
 And with incredible parks and lakes, Minneapolis is one of the best cities for outdoor lovers in the country.
 It was only a matter of time before we delved into the busy streets and searched for the best hubs and hoods.

 The city has 31 neighborhoods, grouped into five main areas: West Broadway, Downtown, Northeast, South, West Bank, and Cedar-Riverside.
 Minneapolis has one of the best-educated populations in the country and is home to plenty of public and private schools.